 Not one to give up when chocolate is at stake, I enlisted a travel agent friend in Italy to call Perugina for me.
 She found out that the classes seem to fill up fast as there’s much interest from Italians.
 However, there were spaces in a chocolate tasting class held from 5 p.m. to 7 p.m. on a Saturday.
 My equally chocoholic traveling companion and I were set.

 We arrived in Perugia by train from Rome (about two hours each way) and took a taxi to the factory just outside of town.
-(The 15-minute taxi ride cost 12 euros), The beautiful university town of Perugia deserved a visit unto itself, but with a tight schedule we opted to keep our eyes on the prize — ciccolato!
+The beautiful university town of Perugia deserved a visit unto itself, but with a tight schedule we opted to keep our eyes on the prize — ciccolato!

 Pulling up to an industrial park, we were still unsure if we were in the right place, but the school is located in a corner of this manufacturing mammoth.
 We were ushered into the teaching kitchen by our instructor and his assistants, who looked like physicians with their long white coats.
 The large room was an interesting mix of old and new from the antique-looking wood curios displaying artifacts depicting the history of chocolate to the flat-screen plasma television on the front wall.

 The 14 individual cooking spaces (complete with their own stove tops) were occupied mostly by male students (a change from other types of cooking schools I have attended) and a few couples.
 All of the students were Italian and we had been warned that the class was offered in Italian only.
 In fact, according to our instructor, we were the school’s first American attendees.
 While in the future, Perugina may offer classes in English, for now, you need to understand some Italian or go with someone who does.